PrajjuS/PrajjuS/README.md

 <h2>Who are you?</h2>

-Well, no-one special, just an 16 year old Teenager and a Noob Programmer interested in coding, developing, tech, hacking and anime.
+Well, no-one special, just an 17 year old Teenager and a Noob Programmer interested in coding, developing, tech, hacking and anime.
 <br>
 Name's <b>PrajjuS</b>, <code>Prajwal.S</code> to be exact.
 Call me PrajjuS if you wanna.

 <h2>What are you doing currently?
 What are you learning?</h2>

-Well now I'm stuck with exams till July, so RIP.
-Usually I code, watch anime and listen to songs.
+I usually code, watch anime, draw, listen to songs and play chess (I like it XD).
 I'm learning and playing around with a few languages, and do some fun things.

-- I’m currently working on <a href="https://t.me/projectelixir_bot">Elixir Robot</a>, <a href="https://github.com/SkyLab-Devs/CosmicUserbot">Cosmic Userbot</a> and some <a href="https://github.com/PrajjuS/device_xiaomi_vince">Android stuffs</a>.
+- I’m currently working on <a href="Https://t.me/PrajjuSAssistantBot">Tsukibito Robot</a>, <a href="https://t.me/projectelixir_bot">Elixir Robot</a>, <a href="https://t.me/DumprXBot">DumprXBot</a>, <a href="https://github.com/SkyLab-Devs/CosmicUserbot">Cosmic Userbot</a>, <a href="https://github.com/Noob-OS">Android</a> <a href="https://github.com/PrajjuS/device_xiaomi_vince">Stuffs</a> and some more.
+See pinned repositories for an idea of what I'm upto (Well some are private ig LOL).

 - I'm currently learning C, C++, Python, HTML, CSS, Bash and Android Rom Development.

-I'll probably learn Java soon, waiting for my exams to end XD.
+I'll probably learn Java soon...

 <h2>How can I know more about you?</h2>